ranaanjel/inventory_temp/README.md

 similar to the grocery apps - UI and widgets

 - [x] adding the indexDB
-- [ ] ability to share to whatsapp, better fonts there - instead of remove - adding the share button;
+- [x] ability to share to whatsapp, better fonts there - instead of remove - adding the share button;
-- [ ] price updates
+- [ ] price updates -- using the localstorage for easier access to it
 - [ ] previous order information saving -- showing and value - changings.

 1. To create a simple share the request values.